September 22, 2025

 Arguments for Disabling EGR:

-- Reduced carbon buildup in the intake system.
+• Less carbon build-up in the intake system.

 Arguments Against Disabling EGR: